debasishsarangi88/TSAI_END2.0/Session1_README.md

 # TSAI_END2.0

+Assignment:
+remove the last activation function make sure there are in total 44 parameters run it for 2001 epochs

 1. What is a neural network neuron?
  Neural network neurons are volatile storage units that stores information. if it is on input layer then it contains raw input data,if it is in hidden layer